hrszpuk/Parrot/README.md

 # Parrot
-Download and run open-source models on your own hardware.
-Use a simple, sleek interface for your own personal chatbots and generative ai.

-## Installation

-## Contributing
+An easy to use, GUI to download, manage, and interact with LLMs on your own machine.